Menu

 • Shortlisting the vendors; prioritizing the ones which you consider are best for your clinical goals.

-• Choosing HIPAA complainant software.
+• Choosing HIPAA-compliant software.

-• Trying to arrange a demonstration of the selected or shortlisted software, to help make the right decision.
+• Trying to arrange a demonstration of the selected or shortlisted software to help make the right decision.

-What is the Difference Between EMR and Practice Management Systems?
+Difference Between EMR and Practice Management Systems?

-EMRs are all about the patient’s health, some of their prominent features are:
+EMRs are all about the patient’s health; some of their prominent features are:

 • Digitalizing medical records.